makerdao/rwa-toolkit/README.md

 - `RwaUrn`: facilitates borrowing of DAI, delivering to a designated account.
 - `RwaUrn2`: variation of `RwaUrn` that allows authorized parties to flush out any outstanding DAI at any moment.
 - `RwaOutputConduit`: disburses DAI.
-- `RwaOutputConduit2`: variation of `RwaOutputConduit` with an whitelist to control permissions to disburse DAI.
+- `RwaOutputConduit2`: variation of `RwaOutputConduit` with a whitelist to control permissions to disburse DAI.
 - `RwaSwapOutputConduit`: variation of `RwaOutputConduit` for swapping DAI to GEM through a PSM.
 - `RwaInputConduit`: repays DAI.
-- `RwaInputConduit2`: variation of `RwaInputConduit` with an whitelist to control permissions to repay DAI.
+- `RwaInputConduit2`: variation of `RwaInputConduit` with a whitelist to control permissions to repay DAI.
 - `RwaSwapInputConduit`: variation of `RwaInputConduit` for swapping GEM to DAI through a PSM.
 - `RwaSwapInputConduit2`: variation of `RwaSwapInputConduit` with a permissionless `push`.
 - `RwaToken`: represents the RWA collateral in the system.